Heading into the Christmas period, I’m always on the lookout for delicious desserts that pack a nutrient punch, like these Raw Berry Tarts.

 With all the sugary sweets going around this time of year, sometimes it’s nice to also have a healthier option (which people will never guess is ‘healthy’).
-These Raw Berry Tarts do the trick!

 I created this recipe for Bare Blends.
 The tarts are so easy to whip up and you can’t really go wrong.
 I enriched the tart base with whey protein powder and chia seeds for added protein and good fats, and the two ingredient filling (how easy is that!) is flavoured with anti-oxidant rich Bare Berries freeze dried berry powder.